 In our latest ZOO Spotlight series, we spoke with Chelsey Goetz, English services manager, about why she finds her role so fulfilling and how she combined her hobbies and interests into an incredible career.

 How did you start your career with ZOO?

 Hi!
 I’m Chelsey, and I’m the English services manager here at ZOO’s El Segundo office.
-I grew up in a small town in Iowa with less than 200 people!
+I grew up in a small town in Iowa with fewer than 200 people!
 After graduating from Buena Vista University with a degree in digital media, I set out for Los Angeles.
-Within a month from making the big move, I started learning the ropes as an English editor with ZOO.
+Within a month of making the big move, I started learning the ropes as an English editor with ZOO.

 What’s the best thing about working at ZOO?

 I really appreciate that I’ve been able to combine all my interests in one job – language, research, editing, film, and creativity.
 Working with people who also share these passions is what makes ZOO a fun and engaging work environment.

 Since working my way into a role as a manager, I love getting to share what I’ve learned over the years with our growing team, both internally and externally.